Logo-stateuniv

 Students may exchange at one of the following liberal arts colleges in the United States: Colby, Haverford, Morehouse, or Spelman Colleges.
 The Washington, D.C. semester includes a full-time internship with an elected official, government agency, or public interest group, courses with CMC faculty, and a major research paper requirement.
 This experience infects many students with the “DC bug” and has led to the start of many students’ future careers in Washington.

 Study abroad programs are offered in more than fifty cities in Europe, Asia, Africa, Latin America, Australia, and the Middle East.
-CMC also offers students many opportunities to complete internships in cities around the world, in Washington, D.C., and in locations closer to home through opportunities such as the McKenna International Internship program, the Community Service Internship program, and other internship opportunities offered through the various research institutes.
+The school also offers students many opportunities to complete internships in cities around the world, in Washington, D.C., and in locations closer to home through opportunities such as the McKenna International Internship program, the Community Service Internship program, and other internship opportunities offered through the various research institutes.

 Special Degree Programs